-I grew up playing video games, obsessed with drawing wireframes of my own RPG at an early age.
+I grew up playing video games, obsessed with drawing wireframes for my own RPGs at an early age.
 I’d create elaborate dungeon maps, draw characters, their weapons, and bosses they would fight.
 Dropped out of high school early so I could pursue my career as a web developer at the age of 17.
 I’ve worked as a freelancer most of my career, finding clients, negotiating with them, and building their websites to spec in my early 20’s.

-in my mid 20’s, i had come up with a great idea I called Rennder.
+in my mid 20’s, i had come up with a great idea that I called Rennder.
 It’s a drag & drop web design platform in the web browser.
 The internet was still very much in its infancy, and it was very difficult to build a stable prototype, but eventually an investor found Rennder in late 2011.
 After he had played around with a live prototype of Rennder, Konrad Musial decided to fund the project.

 finally, in 2015, I decided to step away from the Saas business model (similar to SquareSpace, Wix, & Weebly), and make Rennder open source to compete directly with WordPress.
 I let go of the bloated project and started porting over code to a new project using Microsoft's new, open source platform, ASP.net Core (at the time, it was called vNext beta 4.0).

-At the end of 2015, I found a full-time job in Seattle's Capitol Hill.
+At the end of 2015, I found a full-time job in Seattle's Capitol Hill @ EASCI.
 I spent 6 months working on many projects that were developed on top of several different technologies, one using the experimental ASP.net Core along with Azure, and others developed with PHP.
 I was in charge of developing several websites using the Amazon AWS stack as well as with the Azure stack.
 One project consisted of transfering an existing Magento website to AWS, developing custom extensions for Magento in the process, and finally executing the transfer with no down-time for the live website.

 I'm very excited about neural networks and have been studying the various methods of implimenting convolutional neural networks using sigmoid neurons & back-propagation.
 I am also excited about the Hololens and potentially developing an app using Unity 3D in the near future.
 I really want to be on the forefront of web development, deep neural networking research, and virtual / augmented reality technologies.
 This is what I've decided for my future.